MarcelNiedermeier/Gross-Pitaevskii-TCI/README.md

 Code to solve the Gross-Pitaevskii equation in one and two dimensions via a mixed-spectral second-order Trotterisation algorithm, based on matrix product states and tensor cross interpolation.
+Results obtained with this code are described in the paper `https://arxiv.org/abs/2507.04262`, please cite this work if you use the code in this repository.

 There are two identical directories in the working_example folder for one and two dimensions.
 In the following, I will describe the structure of the 1D folder; the 2D folder works in the same fashion.